 John Huskisson

-John Huskisson is the earliest known ancestor in our Huskisson family.
-He died aged 39 years in 1820 giving his birth date sometime between 1780-1781.
+John Huskisson is the earliest known of our Huskisson ancestors.
+He died aged 39 years in 1820 making his birth date sometime between 1780-1781.

 Sources give his occupation as 'Spur Maker' and 'Bridle Bit Maker'.